jmonlong/manu-vgsv/manuscript.md

 | UWOPS919171 | S. paradoxus  |                   |
 | YPS138      | S. paradoxus  |                   |

-Table 1: 12 yeast strains from two related clades were used in our analysis.
+Table: 12 yeast strains from two related clades were used in our analysis.
 Five strains were selected to be included in the graphs while the remaining seven were used for variant calling only. {#tbl:strains}

 #### Construction of the *construct graph*

-For the first graph (throughout the paper called *construct graph*) the most common graph construction method was applied.
+For the first graph (called *construct graph* throughout the paper), the most common graph construction method was applied.
 It requires a linear reference genome and a VCF file of variants on that reference to build the graph.
 As reference genome, the PacBio assembly of the S.c.
 S288C strain was chosen because this strain was used for the S. cerevisiae genome reference assembly.
 To obtain variants three methods for SV detection from genome assemblies were combined: Assemblytics [@krO7WgVi] (commit df5361f), AsmVar (commit 5abd91a) [@oVaXIwl5] and paftools (version 2.14-r883) [@172cJaw4Q].